-The technique uses specially-designed stainless steel instruments, along with appropriate therapeutic exercise, to specifically detect and effectively treat areas exhibiting soft tissue fibrosis or chronic inflammation.
+The technique uses specially designed stainless steel instruments, along with appropriate therapeutic exercise, to specifically detect and effectively treat areas exhibiting soft tissue fibrosis or chronic inflammation.
 The instruments also are used diagnostically to follow the kinetic chain, to locate and treat the cause of the symptom as well as the specific area of pain.

-The curvilinear edge of the patented Graston Technique® instruments combines with their concave/convex shapes to mold the instruments to various contours of the body.
+The curvilinear edge of the patented Graston Technique® instruments combines with their concave/convex shapes to mould the instruments to various contours of the body.
 This design allows for ease of treatment, minimal stress to the clinician's hands and maximum tissue penetration.

 The Graston Technique® instruments, much like a tuning fork, resonate in the clinician's hands allowing the clinician to isolate adhesions and restrictions, and treat them very precisely.
-Since the metal surface of the instruments does not compress as do the fat pads of the finger, deeper restrictions can be accessed and treated.
+Since the metal surface of the instruments does not compress, as do the fat pads of the finger, deeper restrictions can be accessed and treated.
 When explaining the properties of the instruments, we often use the analogy of a stethoscope.
 Just as a stethoscope amplifies what the human ear can hear, so do the instruments increase significantly what the human hands can feel.

 Why is Scar Tissue a Problem?

 Scar tissue limits range of motion, and in many instances causes pain, which prevents the patient from functioning as he or she did before the injury.

 How is Scar Tissue Different from Other Tissue?

 When viewed under a microscope, normal tissue can take a couple of different fashions: dense, regular elongated fibers running in the same direction, such as tendons and ligaments; or dense, irregular and loose with fibers running in multiple directions.
 In either instance, when tissue is damaged it will heal in a haphazard pattern--or scarring--that results in a restricted range of motion and, very often, pain.